tytydraco/yessleep/out/I_asked_Copilot_to_help_me_with_my_horror_story_Now_I_wish_I_hadnt.md

 Smoked like I was keeping the fire from spreading.
 Drank like a duck in a whiskey sea.
 Gambled until my bank account begged for a blindfold and a cigarette.
 Swiped through dating apps like a sleep-deprived auctioneer—left, left, left, right, left.
-My balls are aching, my belt's too tight.
-I keep on swiping from left to right.
-Left, right left.
 No faces.
 No thoughts.
 Just spastic motion.

-And the Word doc?
+And all the while, my laptop was keeping a nice empty Word doc open for me.

-Blank.
-Waiting.
-Mocking.
+I liked staring at it.
+It inspired me.
+To drink, smoke and maybe worse.
+Thinking of things I could do in the back of hearse.
+Poor little neglected Word doc.
+I knew it was mocking me.
+That fucking deadline.

+Cross the line and you’re dead.
+Like Fred in a blood-soaked bed.
+Next to Mr. Ed.
+Of course, I’m drunk, spiraling, thinking about a talking horse.
+Fuck Wilbur.
+Fuck this deadline.

+Oh, Word doc, how you mock me!

 **Deadline.
 Cross the line and you're dead.**